MariannaSpyrakou/Cograph_Modular_Decomposition/README.md

 ## Modular Decomposition of Cographs:

 Cographs (or totally decomposable graphs) are defined as the class of graphs formed from a single vertex under the closure of the operations of union and complement [1].
 Equivalently cographs are the P4-free graphs, that is the graphs that have no induced path on 4 vertices.
 Every cograph has unique modular decomposition and  is defined by the properties of its modular decomposition.
 As a result, each internal node of the cotree (i.e. modular decomposition tree of a cograph) corresponds either to union or join of subgraphs defined by the children of that node.
-Those nodes will be called series (node label: '1') or parallel (node label '0') respectively.
+Those nodes will be called series (node label: '1') or parallel (node label: '0') respectively.

 <br>